Diminished Value

 Auto damage lawyers located in Oregon.

 There are no upfront costs to retaining an attorney at Johnson Law to bring your diminished value claim.
 We do not get paid unless we win.
 Often, the attorneys at Johnson Law force the insurance company to pay their attorney fees!
-This means you may get to keep the entire award an arbitrator or jury decides you are owed as fair compensation for the diminished value to your vehicle.
+This means you may get to keep the entire award an arbitrator or jury decides you are owed as fair compensation for the diminished value of your vehicle.

 If the attorneys at Johnson Law recover their attorney’s fees, they also will recover prevailing party fees, which will cover most of the costs of litigating your diminished value claim!